segunak/stem-education/petoi-bittle/documentation/general-info.md

 * Every time you turn off the dog, you have to remove whatever Bluetooth COM Ports you connected and re-connect from scratch the next time you power on.
 It does not remain paired.
 * The Bluetooth signature ending in `_BLE` is the one to choose when connecting, not the `_SSP` one which asks for a pin.
 * You can change the name of the Bluetooth using serial commands.
 See [this](#firmware-updates-and-configuration) section.
+* On Windows click on `More devices and printer settings` then right click the name of the dog's Bluetooth and click `Properties` then `Services` and check any unchecked boxes if the COM ports aren't showing up after connecting the Bluetooth for the dog.

 Read the article below for information about inconsistent Bluetooth connection and a fix.